EXPERTISE

 Public Law & Judicial Review

-In addition to housing and homelessness matters Alice’s public law practice covers social security, community care, environmental law and prison law.
+Alice's public law practice covers local government, social security, housing and homelessness, housing benefit and council tax schemes, anti-social behaviour, community care, environmental law and prison law.

 Alice has significant experience in cases concerning alleged breaches of the Human Rights Act 1998 and the Equality Act 2010.